sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 ![](https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2019/03/output_YyJc8E.gif)
 * ELMo and BERT can generate diff word embeddings for a word that captures the context of a word - tha is its position in a sentence
 * ELMo uses LSTMs
-* ELMo is a charcater based model using character convolutions and can handle out of vocab words
+* ELMo is a charcater based model using character convolutions and can handle out of vocab words, but learnt representations are at word level
 * ELMo word vectors are computed on top of a two-layer bidirectional language model (biLM).
 This biML model has two layers stacked together.
 Each layer has 2 passes — forward pass and backward pass:
   * The architecture above uses a character-level convolutional neural network (CNN) to represent words of a text string into raw word vectors
   * These raw word vectors act as inputs to the first layer of biLM